RozoAI/api-proxy/docs/create-payment-api.md

 - **EVM chains**: `tokenAddress` is required and must be valid contract address
 - **Stellar**: `tokenSymbol` is required and must be supported (XLM, USDC_XLM)

+### AppId Validation
+- Must be a valid app ID from the supported list
+- App must be enabled
+- If not provided, defaults to `rozoTestStellar`

 ## Rate Limiting

 - **Limit**: 100 requests per minute per IP address